-The purpose of the Buy American Act is to provide preferential treatment for domestic sources of unmanufactured articles, manufactured goods, and construction material for public use unless a specific exemption applies.
+The purpose of the Buy American Act is to provide preferential treatment for domestic sources of unmanufactured articles, charges and licenses charged to users or licensees.
+Businesstype activities are typically accounted for in proprietary (i.e., manufactured goods, and construction material for public use unless a specific exemption applies.